 Star for Life Theory of Change

-Over a ten year period Star for Life has developed a unique method to create change in young people.
+Over a fifteen year period Star for Life has developed a unique method to create change in young people.
 The method is based on a “Theory of Change” that has two basic assumptions:

 ● strong self-esteem is a prerequisite for creating change.